aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geo-data-conversion/_index.md

 - **Do I need a license?** A free trial works for development; a commercial license is required for production
 - **What .NET versions are supported?** .NET 5, .NET 6, .NET Core 3.1, and .NET Framework 4.6+
 - **How long does a basic conversion take?** Typically under a minute for files under 100 MB

+## What is GeoJSON?
+GeoJSON is an open standard format for encoding a variety of geographic data structures using JSON.
+It’s lightweight, human‑readable, and widely supported by web‑mapping libraries such as Leaflet and OpenLayers.
+Because of its simplicity, developers often need to convert GeoJSON to other GIS formats for analysis, storage, or interoperability.

+## Why Use Aspose.GIS for GeoJSON Conversion?
+Aspose.GIS provides a **fluent, pure‑managed .NET API** that eliminates the need for external GIS tools or native libraries.
+The library handles coordinate reference systems automatically, supports streaming for large datasets, and offers one‑line methods for common conversions—making it ideal for both quick prototypes and production‑grade services.

+## Prerequisites
+- A recent version of Visual Studio or any .NET‑compatible IDE
+- .NET Framework 4.6+ **or** .NET Core 3.1+ **or** .NET 5/6
+- Aspose.GIS for .NET NuGet package installed (`Install-Package Aspose.GIS`)
+- (Optional) A trial or commercial Aspose.GIS license file for production use

 ## How to Convert GeoJSON Using Aspose.GIS for .NET
 Aspose.GIS provides a fluent API that abstracts the low‑level details of GIS file handling.
 By calling a single method you can read a GeoJSON document, manipulate its contents if needed, and write it out as TopoJSON, Shapefile, or any other supported format.
 The following sections walk you through each common conversion scenario.